AdlerED/Auto-Time-Syncer/README.md

 ## Usage
 This program can running at **Windows Operation System only**.
 The program has called *nircmd.exe*
-u can use **Scheduled Tasks on windows** to make this program running while the computer has boot.
+U can use **Scheduled Tasks on windows** to make this program running while the computer has boot.
 I recommended to run **点我校准时间.bat** to run this program directly.